-Much more common are minute tears in a roof’s surface or failures in flashings around penetrations for vents or skylights and along valleys and ledges.
+More common are minute tears in a commercial roof’s surface or failures in flashings around penetrations for vents or skylights and along valleys and ledges.
 These may be small or hidden, which makes them lots tougher to identify.
-But when such breaches happen, you end up with water running down your inside walls.
-Clogged drains, gutters, downspouts, and scuppers are another common issue; water needs to move off your roof as quickly as possible rather than ponding for any period of time.
-Other common issues: Malfunctions with plumbing, heating, and cooling units housed on the roof.
+When such breaches happen, you end up with water running down your inside walls.
+Clogged drains, gutters, downspouts, and scuppers are another common issue.
+Water needs to move off your roof as quickly as possible rather than ponding for any period of time.
+Other common issues: Malfunctions with plumbing, heating, and cooling units housed on the commercial roof.
 Damage to the waterproof membrane from weather, foot traffic, trees, animals, and other situations.
 Flaws in the roof design or construction allow water to get through and saturate what’s below.
-And age is always a factor.
-Most commercial roofing systems last from 15 to 20 years, but at a certain point, they simply wear out.
+Age is always a factor.
+Most commercial roofing systems last from 15 to 20 years.
+But at a certain point, they simply wear out.

-When a leak happens, your most important asset is an experienced, qualified, well-trained roofing professional.
-You want someone who is thoroughly versed in all types of commercial roofing systems and knows how and why they work.
+When a commercial roof leak happens, your most important asset is an experienced, qualified, well-trained roofing professional.
+You want someone who is thoroughly versed in all types of commercial roofing systems.
+Someone who knows how and why they work.
 He or she stays on top of technical advances in the field and utilizes sophisticated detection equipment to diagnose your problem.
 Understanding local weather and working conditions and being current on regional codes and governmental regulations is required.
 Having financial information available is also important because the reality is, roof projects cost.
-Ideally, you already partner with a roofing contractor for annual roof inspections and routine maintenance; then, when a special need arises, a pro who is well-acquainted with you and your business is quickly on the job.
+Ideally, you already partner with a roofing contractor for annual roof inspections and routine maintenance.
+Then, when a special need arises, a pro who is well-acquainted with you and your business is quickly on the job.

 2. Minimize Interior Damage